 Ivy is the obvious choice for covering a shady fence or wall, but you can also brighten these areas with flowers.
 One of my favourites is Clematis ‘Guernsey Cream’, which I grew for many years in a sun-free courtyard.
 Its beautiful limey flowers gradually fade to white as they age.
 There are even climbing roses that will tolerate some shade, including ‘Graham Thomas’ and ‘The Generous Gardener’.

 So, with a little thought and some careful soil preparation, even the most overlooked area of your garden can enjoy the spotlight.
+If you’ve enjoyed this post, head over to our plants for shade hub page to find plenty more resources to help you transform the shady areas of your garden.

 Bees, butterflies and other pollinators are under threat, so there’s never been a better time for gardeners to help by adding a few plants to support them.
 Here, Mandy Bradshaw from The Chatty Gardener shares five simple tips to help make your garden a refuge for pollinators.